rosell-dk/picoQuery/docs/roadmap.md

 ### Features planned for 0.5 (release date: ~2/12-2016)
 Goal of this release: To improve compliance of the current subset

-TODO:
-- Event handlers must be removed when elements are removed
-- Use Piwik instead of GA (https://piwik.org/)

 Done:
 - jQuery( html, ownerDocument ) signature is now supported
 - jQuery( Array-like-structure), ie jQuery( [HTMLCollection] ) is now supported